Syncinus/ReactionCats/Reaction Cats Beta 3/Cat Stuff/Other Cat Types/Premium Cats/Premium Profiles/Sushi.md

 Ability=Meow Meow Meow:

+Sushi Can Use The "Meow Attack Without

-Sushi Must Meow Once Every 2 Seconds.
+Spending An Action Every 2 Turns.

 Ability=Tiny: